jagdish-tripathy/jagdish-tripathy.github.io/description.md

 This working project space organises research ideas into three streams:

-Impact Measurement
+Measuring Impact of AI.

-Transition paths and policies
+AI Safety in Economic Decisions.

-Bias in economic decisions
+Policy Along Transition Paths to AGI.